jkretz42/root/documentation/primer/your_first_PyROOT_macro.md

 ```

 at the system prompt.
 You realise this will execute the macro and exit
 directly to the shell.
+This may be inconvenient in case you want to interact
+further with the graphics or the created objexts.
 You can stay on the python interactive prompty by using

 ``` {.sh}
  > python -i macro.py
 ```

+Quit the Python interpreter as usual when done.
 You can also run the macro from the interactive Python command line, using these versions (or variations thereof):

 ``` {.py}